Qing-Lu/torch/Cheatsheet.md

 * [libCCV models in Torch](https://github.com/deltheil/loadccv) - libccv provides state-of-the-art models for computer vision.
 Load these models in torch and use them naturally.
 * [Variational Auto encoders](https://github.com/y0ast/VAE-Torch)
 * [Object detection using rcnn and spp](https://github.com/fmassa/object-detection.torch) by fmassa
+* [Stacked Hourglass Networks for Human Pose estimation](https://github.com/anewell/pose-hg) - State-of-the-art on the FLIC and MPII benchmarks (2016/3/26).

 List of Packages by Category
 ============================